Calculate serial interval mixture density assuming underlying normal distribution

 Details

-The function models four distinct transmission routes:
+The function models n_routes distinct transmission routes:

 Co-primary (CP): Cases infected simultaneously from the same source